 • What kind of content creates engagement?

-Despite the amount of studies conducted on the behavior of social media users, it is essential to remember that every target audience has their own set of characteristics and behaviors.
-It is all about doing the right thing at the right time, and using social media data in order to get closer to your audience.
+Despite the number of studies conducted on the behaviour of social media users, it is essential to remember that every target audience has their own set of characteristics and behaviours.
+It is all about doing the right thing at the right time and using social media data in order to get closer to your audience.

 #3 Create a Two-Way Communication

 When it comes to leveraging on social media for public relations success, Starbucks deserves a standing ovation for its transparency on social media and the way they engage with their audience.